PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Common Mistakes to Avoid

-Buying a Pontoon Because It's Cheaper That $300 savings disappears real quick when you realize you need a kayak too.
+Buying a Pontoon Because It Is Cheaper That $300 savings disappears real quick when you realize you need a kayak too.
 Buy once, cry once.

 Underestimating Wind Check the forecast.
-If it shows anything over 10 mph sustained, that pontoon's staying home.
+If it shows anything over 10 mph sustained, that pontoon is staying home.

 Ignoring Transportation Sure, it fits in your trunk.
-But after inflating it 50 times, you'll wish you'd bought something you could leave ready to go.
+But after inflating it 50 times, you will wish you had bought something you could leave ready to go.

 Forgetting About Resale Quality kayaks hold value.
 Used pontoons?
 Good luck getting half what you paid.